adjust/adobe_air_sdk/README.md

 ### <a id="pre-installed-trackers">Pre-installed trackers

-If you want to use the adjust SDK to recognize users that found your app pre-installed on their device, follow these steps.
+If you want to use the Adjust SDK to recognize users that found your app pre-installed on their device, follow these steps.

 1. Create a new tracker in your [dashboard].
 2. Open your app delegate and add set the default tracker of your `adjust_config` instance: